Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

 <img src="images/EventHubNamespace.jpg" width="800"/><p>

 ### <span style="color:#0080FF">Event Hub Networking</span>
-Disable public access by choosing **Allow access from selected networks**, and be sure to add your client (e.g. laptop) IP address in the firewall section, or you will not be able to access the Event Hub to manage it.
+Disable public access by choosing **Allow access from selected networks**, selecting your virtual network, and checking the radio button to **Allow trusted Microsoft services to bypass this firewall**.
+Also add your client (e.g. laptop) IP address in the firewall section, or you will not be able to access the Event Hub to manage it.

 <img src="images/EventHubNetworking.jpg" width="800"/><p>